kokkos/kokkos-fft/docs/intro/building.rst

 For FFTs on Kokkos device only, we do not need to add extra compile options but for Kokkos ones.
 In order to use kokkos-fft from both host and device, it is necessary to add ``KokkosFFT_ENABLE_FFTW=ON``.
 This option may be useful, for example FFT is used for initialization at host.
-However, to enable this option, we need a pre-installed ``fftw`` for FFT on host, so it is disabled in default if one of the device backend is enabled.
+However, to enable this option, we need a pre-installed ``FFTW`` for FFT on host, so it is disabled in default if one of the device backend is enabled.
 (see :doc:`minimum working example<../samples/05_1DFFT_HOST_DEVICE>`).